Algeria–Israel relations

-Algeria and Israel have no official diplomatic relations, with Algeria being part of the Arab League boycott of Israel, and officially does not recognise the State of Israel.
-Algeria refuses entry to any person holding an Israeli passport or any other passport which has a visa from Israel.
-In 2016, an Algerian high school geography textbook that contained a map that included Israel was withdrawn.
-In January 2017, an Algerian was arrested after an online video interview with an Israeli official.
+Algeria and Israel have no official diplomatic relations, with Algeria being part of the Arab League boycott of Israel, and officially does not recognize the State of Israel.
+Algeria refuses entry to any person holding an Israeli passport or any other passport with a visa from Israel.

-History
+20th century

+1950s

+During the Algerian War, Israel offered diplomatic assistance and collaborated on intelligence matters with France, opposing Algerian independence.
+Israel closely cooperated with French intelligence services, providing valuable information about the National Liberation Front (FLN).
+Furthermore, Israeli agents frequently engaged in direct combat against Algerian nationalists, fighting alongside French forces.
+Israel voted consistently against Algeria's independence in the United Nations.

+1960s and 1970s

-Shortly after Algeria gained its independence in 1962, Israel recognized the country's independence.
+Shortly after Algeria gained its independence from France in 1962, Israel recognized the country's independence.
+In 1962, Algeria became one of the first countries to recognize the Palestine Liberation Organization (PLO) as the sole legitimate representative of the Palestinian people.
+Since then, Algeria has supported various Palestinian militant groups, including Hamas and the Popular Front for the Liberation of Palestine (PFLP).

 During the Six-Day War in 1967, Algeria sent a battalion of infantry and a squadron of MiG-21s to Egypt, losing three Mig-21s to Israel.

-During the Yom Kippur War in 1973, Algeria sent an expeditionary force to fight Israel, including 59 aircraft (Mig-21, Mig-17, Su-7), an infantry platoon and an armored brigade (with an estimated 19 artillery weapons).
+During the Yom Kippur War in 1973, Algeria sent an expeditionary force to fight Israel, including 59 aircraft (MiG-21, MiG-17, Su-7), an infantry platoon and an armored brigade (with an estimated 19 artillery weapons).

+Algeria also had a very important role in the Arab-Israeli war in 1973, by sending its 8th Infantry Mechanical Regiment to the Egyptian front to fight.
+There were almost 2,100 men, 815 non-commissioned officers, and 192 officers in total.